Rowing at the Summer Olympics: Race distances

+From 1912 to 2024, all men's races have been over a 2000m course, except for London 1948, where the course was 1850m.
+In 2024, World Rowing announced that Rowing at the 2028 Olympics will take place over 1500 meters due to limitations of the Long Beach Marine Stadium.
+This would be shortest ever used for men's Olympic rowing.

-Today all races are raced over a 2000m course, but this did not become standard before the Stockholm Olympics in 1912 (except for London 1948, where the course was 1850m).
-Before this, it was raced over various distances: the course in Paris in 1900 was 1750m, in St. Louis in 1904 it was 3218m, and in London in 1908 it was 2414m.
+Before 1912, it was raced over various distances: the course in Paris in 1900 was 1750m, in St. Louis in 1904 it was 3218m, and in London in 1908 it was 2414m.
 The 1908 and 1948 events were held over the Henley Royal Regatta course.

-Women's races were raced over 1,000m until 1988, when they were changed to 2,000 metres.
+Women's races were raced over 1000m until 1988, when they were changed to 2000m.

-Early games featured match races between two or three boats, until the modern six boat side-by-side format was first adopted at the 1936 Olympic Games.
+Early Games featured match races between two or three boats, until the modern six boat side-by-side format was first adopted at the 1936 Olympic Games.
 With the exception of the 1952 Olympic Games (races between four or five boats), it has been the standard since.

 Qualification

-There is a limited number of crews permitted to race, so the International Rowing Federation holds qualification events in order to determine who competes at the Olympic Games.
+There is a limited number of crews permitted to race, so World Rowing holds qualification events in order to determine who competes at the Olympic Games.
 At the Olympic Games, each National Olympic Committee can only have one boat per event.

 The main qualification comes from the previous year's World Rowing Championships.
 Other qualifying events are called "Continental Qualification Regattas", of which four are held during the year preceding the games - Asia, Africa, Latin America, and Final (open to everyone else).
 Each year FISA issues details of how many crews qualify at each regatta.

 At the World Championships, the top finishing boats guarantee a place for that country - the rowers in the crew can be changed before the games.
 At the qualification regattas, it is the crew that wins that qualifies for the Olympics, and if members of that crew race in the Olympics they must race in that event.

 Medal table

-The numbers below are after the 2020 Summer Olympics in Tokyo.
+The numbers below are after the 2024 Summer Olympics in Paris.

 Rowing medal leaders (by Summer Olympiad)

-Multiple medallists
+Multiple medalists

 The table shows those who have won at least 3 gold medals.